- Online Store

 In 1966 he began playing on sound-tracks for the internationally-succesful series 'The Avengers', but a year later, at the suggestion of composer Bernard Herrmann, took over from Laurie Johnson on 14 episodes as both composer and conductor.
 In fact it was Bernard Herrmann (at one time director of the CBS Symphony Orchestra in USA) who encouraged him to conduct and gave him some coaching.
 Another mentor was Eric Leinsdorf who proferred the advice: 'Either you can conduct or you can't'.
 Howard was thrown in at the deep end when the famed US music-producer Quincy Jones invited him to conduct an orchestra of 120 players in a soundtrack album recording of the 70mm film epic 'McKenna's Gold'.
 He became in such demand as composer and conductor that for a while his piano-playing somewhat lapsed although when Quincy recorded his score for 'The Italian Job' he chose Howard to play keyboards.

 In 1970 he sufferred a collapse from overwork and after spending some time out down in Cornwall decided to retreat to the Sussex countryside and re-visit his whole view and practise of music, studying counterpoint, harmony and musical form in a rigorous daily timetable, one part of which was also to re-work his piano-playing.
-One result of this was the creation of the Piano Quartet which he wrote for and recorded with violinist Jack Rothstein, violist Kenneth Essex and cellist Peter Willison, a recording of which was re-issued on Naxos in 2008.
+One result of this was the creation of the Piano Quartet which he wrote for and recorded with violinist Jack Rothstein, violist Kenneth Essex and cellist Peter Willison, a recording of which was issued on Naxos.

-In 1975 encouraged by his friend Vladimir Ashkenazy he composed 'Twelve piano pieces' giving the premiere himself on BBC radio.
-Recordings he made of this work were heard by choreographer Robert North at The London Contemporary Dance Theatre and were to form the score of a ballet 'Meeting and Parting' premiered in The Chatelet Theatre in Paris with Howard as soloist.
+In 1975 encouraged by his friend Vladimir Ashkenazy he composed 'Twelve Piano Pieces' giving the premiere himself on BBC radio.
+Recordings he made of this work were heard by choreographer Robert North at The London Contemporary Dance Theatre and were to form the score of a ballet 'Meeting and Parting' premiered in The Chatelet Theatre in Paris with Howard as pianist.

 In 1977 he was signed to create a score for Ridley Scott's film debut masterpiece 'The Duellists', which gained the Special Jury Prize at the Cannes Festival.
 This is one of Howard's favourite scores, and he composed, orchestrated and conducted it.
 A spate of further films followed and his concentration tended to be on composing/conducting his own scores, although quite frequently he was engaged as conductor for The National Philharmonic Orchestra, and the experience that Howard gained from all of this was incalculable.